PasaOpasen/MathClasses/README.md

 * Function approximation
 * Function optimization

-I've been creating this library since 2017 for my university homework and firts job
+I've been creating this library since 2017 for my university homework and firts job.

+There are .NET Framework version and newest .NET Core copy with few upgrading

 See some examples of using and results ![here](https://github.com/PasaOpasen/Old_Math_CSharpCpp_Projects)